Nevada Dems anxious over new election tool after Iowa meltdown: ‘Recipe for disaster’

 Democratic precinct chairs and volunteers in Nevada are voicing their concerns about a slew of unresolved issues facing the party’s caucus process in the wake of the debacle that occurred just over a week ago in Iowa.

-From a new “tool” being used to record results of early voters to unanswered questions about how precincts final results will be tallied statewide, Democratic caucus workers say the Nevada State Democratic Party has left them with more questions than answers in the lead-up to Feb.
+From a new “tool” being used to record results of early voters to unanswered questions about how precincts' final results will be tallied statewide, Democratic caucus workers say the Nevada State Democratic Party has left them with more questions than answers in the lead-up to the Feb.
 22 vote.

 “All the state has said to us is, ‘Don’t worry, we’re getting it figured out,’” Seth Morrison, a site leader who will oversee six precincts at Legacy High School in North Las Vegas, told Fox News.
 “This seems like a recipe for disaster.”